levi-wj/cs210-final/readme.md

 ## Resources Used
 I will be making a real-time graphical game using pygame.
 I will create the music myself and either create the art or use art liscensed under the creative commons liscense.

+# CONTROLS!!
+WASD to move, space to shoot
+In the level editor, WASD to move the camera, click to place tile, arrows to change tile type